 Enjoy a relaxing stroll along the seaside boardwalk in the New Town with a tasty gelato from one of the little shops in hand.
 Located in the new town, make sure to spot the Statue of the Giant – it’s a large statue of Neptune positioned over the Spiaggia dei Giganti Beach.

-Another nice sight is Aurora Tower, a historic 16th-century tower that once protected Monterosso’s coast from menacing pirates.
+Aurora Tower, a historic 16th-century tower that once protected Monterosso’s coast from menacing pirates, is what to see in Monterosso for a touch of history.

 If you’re interested in seeing Monterosso from another angle, there are several companies offering boat tours in the area, or you can even rent a small boat and explore the coastline on your own (more about that below).